andrewhao/built-to-last-talk/slides.md

 ## Bounded Contexts allow for precise language

-Your domains may use conflicting, overloaded terms with subtle nuances in either context.
+Your domains may use conflicting, overloaded terms with subtle nuances depending on context

+???

 Bounded contexts allow these concrete concepts to coexist as software.

-???

 ---